Exploring the tree of numerical semigroups: A new algorithm

-\begin{proof} By construction $S^x$ is the semigroup $S\setminus\{x\}$.
-Thus the genus $S^x$ is $g(S)+1$, see Line~\tt{1}.
-Every integer of $I=[x+1,+\infty[$ lies in $S$ since $x$ is greater than $c(S)$, so the interval $I$ is included in $S^x$.
-As $x$ does not belong to $S$, the conductor of $S^x$ is $x+1$, see Line \tt{2}.
+\begin{proof} Let us check the correctness of the algorithm.
+By construction $S^x$ is the semigroup~$S\setminus\{x\}$.
+Thus the genus of $S^x$ is $g(S)+1$, see Line~\tt{3}.
+Every integer of $I=[x+1,+\infty[$ lies in $S$ since $x$ is greater than~$c(S)$, so the interval $I$ is included in $S^x$.
+As $x$ does not belong to $S^x$, the conductor of $S^x$ is $x+1$, see Line~\tt{2}.
 For the multiplicity of $S^x$ we have two cases.
 First, if $x>m(S)$ holds then $m(S)$ is also in $S^x$ and so $m(S^x)$ is equal to $m(S)$.
 Assume now $x=m(S)$.
-The relation $x(S)\geq c(S)$ and the characterisation of~$m(S)$ implies $x=m(S)=c(S)$.
+The relation $x(S)\geq c(S)$ and the characterization of~$m(S)$ implies $x=m(S)=c(S)$.
 Thus $S^x$ contains $m(S)+1$ which is $m(S^x)$.
-The initialisation of $m(S^x)$ is done by Lines \tt{4} to \tt{8}.
-The correctness of the computation of $\delta_{S^x}$ (see Proposition~\ref{P:delta}) done from Line \tt{9} to Line \tt{15} is a direct consequence of~Proposition~\ref{P:Dandd}.
+The initialization of~$m(S^x)$ is done by Lines \tt{4} to \tt{8}.
+The correctness of the computation of $\delta_{S^x}$ (see Proposition~\ref{P:delta} for the definition of $\delta_{S^x}$) done from Line \tt{9} to Line \tt{15} is a direct consequence of~Proposition~\ref{P:Dandd}.

 Let us now prove the complexity statement.
-Since by \eqref{E:c} and \eqref{E:m} we have $x\leq 3G$ together with $m(S)\leq G+1$, each line from \tt{2} to \tt{8} is done in time $O(\log(G))$.
+Since by relations $ii)$ and $iii)$ of Proposition~\ref{P:Res} we have $x\leq 3G$ together with $m(S)\leq G+1$, each line from \tt{2} to \tt{8} is done in time $O(\log(G))$.
 The \textbf{for} loop needs $O(G)$ steps and each step is done in time $O(\log(G))$.
 Summarizing, these results give that the algorithm runs in time $O(\log(G)\times G)$. \end{proof}